elcorto/imagecluster/README.rst

 Usage
 =====

+We use a pre-trained keras NN model.
+The weights will be downloaded *once* by keras automatically upon first import and placed into ``~/.keras/models/``.

 See ``imagecluster.main.main()`` for a usage example.

 If there is no fingerprints database, it will first run all images through the